 April is Sjögren’s Awareness Month

-This April, Real World Health Care is honored to shine a spotlight on a rare autoimmune disease that most people have probably never heard about.
-Sjögren’s (SHOW-grins) is a systemic autoimmune disease that affects the entire body.
-Along with symptoms of extensive dryness of the eyes and mouth, other serious complications include profound fatigue, chronic pain, major organ involvement, neuropathies and lymphomas.
+This April, Real World Health Care is honored to shine a spotlight on an autoimmune disease that most people have probably never heard about.
+Sjögren’s (SHOW-grins) is a systemic autoimmune disease that affects the entire body and is the second most prevalent autoimmune disease in America.
+Along with symptoms of extensive dryness, other serious complications include profound fatigue, chronic pain, major organ involvement, neuropathies and lymphomas.

 An estimated one to four million people in the United States currently live with Sjögren’s, including tennis star Venus Williams.
 According to the Sjögren’s Foundation, nine out of ten Sjögren’s patients are women.
 The average age of diagnosis is late 40s, although it can occur in all age groups, including children, and in both sexes.

 “Sjögren’s is an incredibly complex disease, and it can be difficult to understand,” said Janet Church, president and CEO, Sjögren’s Foundation.
 “That is one of the reasons Sjögren’s Foundation encourages patients to share their stories about what it’s like to live with the disease.”

 Sjögren’s Awareness Month was first established in 1998 when late New York Congresswoman, Louise Slaughter, read it into the Congressional Record.
 Today, the Sjögren’s Foundation works to keep the spirit of national awareness alive every April.
 This year, the Awareness Month theme is Coming Together to Conquer Sjögren’s.